Elevator Buildings • Riverdale, Bronx

 You'll find yourself in a tree-dense neighborhood where 125 trees average within a 200-meter radius and a 9.5/10 canopy density creates substantial green cover on most blocks.
 The built environment leans mid-rise (66% of tracked buildings), with a quarter high-rise structures that create an uneven skyline.
 Transit access centers on the 2, 5 lines at Prospect Ave and Jackson Ave, plus the 3 Av-149 St station—workable but not redundant.
 Parks cluster within walking distance: Fountain of Youth Playground, Grove Hill Playground, and Captain Rivera Playground average 269 meters away, giving you accessible outdoor space without needing to travel far.

-Riverdale scores 6.5/10 overall on DwellCheck's livability index, ranking #5 of 10 in Bronx.
+Riverdale scores 6.5/10 overall on DwellCheck's livability index, ranking #6 of 23 in Bronx.
 Rent prices in Riverdale vary widely; check specific listings for current market rates.
 Riverdale has 3 subway stations within walking distance: Prospect Av, Jackson Av, 3 Av-149 St.

 Frequently Asked Questions

-How is transit from Riverdale?
+How do I get around from Riverdale?

 Check a specific Riverdale address